tooevangelist/paysuper-docs/api-reference/content/api.md

 }
 ```

-### 200 An object with the identifier of the order and a PaySuper-hosted URL of a payment form.
+### 200 An object with the unique identifier of the order and a PaySuper-hosted URL of a payment form.

 ||||
 |---|---|---|